leemWF/READMEVault/TQL/MoP/MSV/Elegon/README.md

 - **Celestial Protectors** spawn: every 35 seconds and tank required
   - high arcane dmg to random (with -50% heal debuff, dispellable)
   - if >25%HP and in outer ring, 90% dmg reduction/if <25%HP, aoe raid
-  - when killed, huge aoe(bug???, radius seems wrong, only tank) (will be buffed if innner ring)
+  - when killed, huge aoe (will be buffed if innner ring)
+    - in normal, 200k everyone
+    - in H, 500k to only ppl in outer ring, stun/dot (heal to 80% to dispel) and cannot take aoe for 2min (1 in 10 so tank with CD)
 - 🛡 Tank: alter between boss and add to drop stacks
 - 🎯 DPS: melee NEEDs to reset stack too (can ignore 1st add for boss DPS)